Tsushimanada Masamitsu: Career

 During his maezumo debut, he suffered a concussion and was unable to get up.
-Wrestling under his real name of Umeno Masamitsu, he changed his shikona, or ring name, to Tsushimanada in 2017, to evoke 20th century ōzeki Tsushimanada Yakichi, who was originally from Tsushima Island like his family, and to whom he thought he was related to.
+Wrestling under his real name of Umeno Masamitsu, he changed his shikona, or ring name, to Tsushimanada in 2017, to evoke 20th century ōzeki Tsushimanada Yakichi, who was originally from Tsushima Island like his family, and to whom he thought he was related.
 However, after further investigation his master declared "it was not the case."
 In 2019, Tsushimanada was competing to win the makushita division championship but failed against then-former ōzeki Terunofuji who was making his comeback in the divisions after his injury and 4 tournament absence.
 While in makushita, in the final day of the May 2022 tournament, Tsushimanada defeated upper division wrestler and former komusubi Shōhōzan.
 This proved to be Shōhōzan's final match.

 In September 2022, it was announced that he would be promoted to jūryō for the November 2022 tournament, hence being the fourth sekitori in his stable.
 His promotion also makes him the first wrestler from his hometown to be promoted sekitori in 45 years, since the retirement of former maegashira Shishihō Yoshimasa.
 Tsushimanada began his first jūryō tournament with a victory over Rōga.
 However, he suffered a narrow make-kochi losing record in his first tournament as a sekitori, achieving a score of 7–8.
 After his first tournament at sekitori, he visited his hometown of Isahaya for the first time in seven years, because he decided that he would not return until he became a sekitori.
 Tsushimanada maintained his sekitori rank due to the balance of promotion and demotion within the ranking.
 After a good performance during the 2023 January tournament, in which he scored five wins in a row during his last five matches, he was promoted to jūryō 9, his highest rank at the time.
 However, after a weak performance at the March tournament, Tsushimanada was relegated to jūryō 14, threatening him with demotion back to the makushita division.
 Nevertheless, he managed to go from a 1–6 score at Day 7, to a kachi-koshi score of 8–7, notably winning his last four bouts and securing his jūryō status.
 At the following tournament in July, however, Tsushimanada recorded his worst score in the division, relegating him to the makushita division after only five tournaments as a sekitori.